microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 2. On the **Custom deployment** form, select your desired subscription.
 3. Enter a resource group name.
 4. Provide a **Unique Suffix**.
-5. Enter the target PowerBI Workspace.
+5. Enter the target Power BI Workspace.
 You can get this by browsing to https://app.powerbi.com/, selecting a workspace and then copying the id in the address url.

     ![A portion of the Power BI workspace to highlight the workspace ID.](media/PBI-Workspace-ID-Screen2.png)